nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-1. AddressBook shows a list of persons <u>(UC2)</u>
+1. tuteez shows a list of persons <u>(UC2)</u>
 1. User types keyword followed by index then lesson day and time
-1. AddressBook adds lesson to student
+1. tuteez adds lesson to student

 **Extensions**

 * 3a.
 The lesson clashes with an existing lesson(s)

-   * 3a1.
-AddressBook shows error message with timings of the lessons that it clashes with
+   * 3a1. tuteez shows error message with timings of the lessons that it clashes with

    Use case resumes at step 2

 * 3b.
 The lesson has invalid day or times

-   * 3b1.
-AddressBook shows error message specifying the error
+   * 3b1. tuteez shows error message specifying the error

    Use case resumes at step 2

 * 3c.
 The given index is invalid.

-   * 3c1.
-AddressBook shows an error message.
+   * 3c1. tuteez shows an error message.

    Use case resumes at step 2